Template Management¶

 oduflow list-templates

-# Drop a named template (removes DB + files from disk)
+# Delete a template profile (removes DB + files from disk)

 Template Metadata¶